-Hens and chicks (Sempervivum tectorum) is a deer-tolerant or "deer-resistant" plant that forms attractive rosettes.
-Its succulent leaves mass together to form short, compact mounds.
+Hens and chicks (Sempervivum tectorum) is a deer-resistant plant that forms attractive rosettes.
+Its succulent leaves mass together into short, compact mounds.
 Hens and chicks does bloom, but the plant is grown for its foliage, not for this negligible, spiky flower.
 The tiny "chick" plants grow at the base of the "hen," or main plant.
-Detach the chicks and grow them elsewhere if propagation is desired.
+If you want to propagate, you can detach the chicks and grow them elsewhere.
 Otherwise, just let them be, and they will form a dense mat that essentially serves as a ground cover.

-Barbed-wire fences may be effective in controlling Bambi if they are tall enough.
+Barbed-wire fences may be effective in controlling deer—if the fences are tall enough.
 But why not put the barbed-wire right on the plant you need to protect?
-Well, that is just what prickly pear cactus does.
-Prickly pear cactus (Opuntia compressa) grows to be about 6-14 inches tall.
-It bears showy yellow flowers, 2-3 inches in diameter, as well as those menacing spines.
-A prickly pear cactus in bloom positioned next to a red hen and chicks plant makes for a striking rock garden tandem.
+This is just what prickly pear cactus does.
+Prickly pear cactus (Opuntia compressa) grows to be about 6 to 14 inches tall.
+It bears showy yellow flowers, 2 to 3 inches in diameter, as well as those menacing spines.
+A prickly pear cactus in bloom positioned next to a red hen and chicks plant makes for a striking rock garden pairing.
 This is the only cactus found widely in the eastern United States.

-But your choices for deer-tolerant plants in rock gardens are not restricted to cacti and succulents.
-Lamb's ears (Stachys byzantina) provides wonderful texture in rock gardens and spreads readily.
+Your choices for deer-tolerant plants in rock gardens are not restricted to cacti and succulents.
+Lamb's ear (Stachys byzantina) provides wonderful texture in rock gardens and spreads readily.
 Lamb's ear plants produce light purple flowers on tall spikes.
-Their silvery foliage has a velvety texture, which is how lamb's ears got its name.
-Apparently this same texture is unpalatable to Bambi and makes lamb's ears a deer-tolerant plant.
+Their silvery foliage has a velvety texture, which is how lamb's ear got its name.
+Apparently, this same texture is unpalatable to Bambi and makes lamb's ear a deer-tolerant plant.

-There are all kinds of reasons why Bambi may decide not to eat a particular plant.
+There are all kinds of reasons why deer may decide not to eat a particular plant.
 Besides off-putting textures and the presence of spines, toxicity can be a deterrent.
 Such is the case with purple wood spurge.
 Of course, it is not ideal having poisonous plants in the landscape if young children will be playing there (or if you have pets that go outside).
 Another drawback with purple wood spurge is that it tends to spread to areas of the yard where you do not want it to grow.
-But if neither of those drawbacks are insurmountable obstacles for you, then this perennial can be an interesting one to observe growing from season to season.
+But if neither of those drawbacks is an insurmountable obstacle for you, purple wood spurge may be worth a look.
+It certainly is an interesting one to observe growing from season to season.